opeeyum/Algorithms/README.md

 # Algorithms
-This repo contains solution to various algoritms and data structures solution that I have solved and found worth keeping the solutions.
+This repo contains solution to various algorithms and data structures solution that I have solved and found worth keeping the solutions.